renanrojasg/adv_robust_autoencoder/README.md

 + Style Transfer: Store in `./checkpoints/alexnet_st` folder.
 + VGG-19 model (Torchvision): Store in `./checkpoints/ext/tvis` folder.

-## Code References
+## External References
-Besides the use of the [robustness](https://github.com/MadryLab/robustness) library, our implementations of the wavelet pooling (skip connection) approach as well as the feature alignment (whitening and coloring transformation) are inspired by the official [WCT2](https://github.com/clovaai/WCT2) implementation.
+Besides the use of the [robustness](https://github.com/MadryLab/robustness) library, our implementation of the wavelet pooling (skip connections) and feature alignment (whitening and coloring transformation) are inspired by the official [WCT2](https://github.com/clovaai/WCT2) implementation.

+## Citation
+If you use this software, please consider citing:

+    @article{rojas_2021_inverting,
+      title={Inverting Adversarially Robust Networks for Image Synthesis}, author={Rojas-Gomez, Renan A and Yeh, Raymond A and Do, Minh N and Nguyen, Anh}, journal={arXiv preprint arXiv:2106.06927},
+      year={2021}
+    }